ACS/CCS Collaboration Alliance

 Elements of the current ACS/CCS partnership include:

-- Organization and delivery of joint activities with a focus on young chemists, sustainable development and/or addressing Global Challenges, particularly those associated with sustainability, e.g., energy, water, and food;
+- Organize and deliver joint activities with a focus on young chemists, sustainable development and/or addressing Global Challenges, particularly those associated with sustainability, e.g., energy, water, and food;

-- Coordination of efforts to support and continue the Chemical Sciences and Society Symposia (CS3);
+- Coordinate efforts to support and continue the Chemical Sciences and Society Symposia (CS3);

-- Collaboration on professional development and soft-skill training for chemical practitioners, in areas related to innovation and leadership, as well as training of journal editors;
+- Collaborate on professional development and soft-skill training for chemical practitioners, in areas related to innovation and leadership, as well as training of journal editors;

-- Mutual promotion of events, programs, products and services relevant to ACS and CCS memberships, maintaining links to each other’s websites and leveraging other communication channels available to both Societies when appropriate;
+- Mutually promote events, programs, products and services relevant to ACS and CCS memberships, maintaining links to each other’s websites and leveraging other communication channels available to both Societies when appropriate;

-- Invitations to senior leaders of ACS and CCS leadership to attend and participate in our respective national meetings and congresses where cooperative activities will be evaluated and refined.
+- Invite senior leaders of ACS and CCS to attend and participate in our respective national meetings and congresses where cooperative activities will be evaluated and refined.

 Past accomplishments include: